On closed oriented surfaces in the 3-sphere: Examples

-Suppose none of $D_i$ is a meridian disk of $\inside$, which means they are all separating disks in $\inside$.
-So, $\inside^{\prime}$, the $3$-submanifold in $\sphere$ obtained by cutting off $N(D_{i})$ from $\inside$, must contain two solid tori.
-One of them contains $\partial D$, and another does not intersect with $D$.
-Then we may choose $m_{1}$ to be the boundary of the meridian disk of the former and $m_{2}$ the boundary of the meridian disk of the latter.
+contains two solid tori.
+One of them contains $\partial D$, while the other does not intersect $D$.
+We define $M_1$ to be the meridian disk of the former, and $M_2$ the meridian disk of the latter.